Jansten/PICO-8/README.md

 PICO-8 can be found here: https://www.lexaloffle.com/pico-8.php

+## Skull Dodger
+- An original game, where you dodge skulls.

 ## Spaceship
 - A simple spaceship shooting game
 - Based on the tutorial at: https://ztiromoritz.github.io/pico-8-shooter/